seungguini/youtube-tab-switch/README.md

   - controlling video playback in another window through the extension (key-board shortcuts)
     - for quick and convenient playback control (esp. while coding alongside, etc)
   - **Toggle Options!**
-    - to turn on/off the extension entirely
     - an option to immediately show the tab of the video that is played when auto-switched
+    - to pause all other videos except the most recent one when the app is enabled in the middle

 ### Credits!